If you think you have been exposed to Human Immunodeficiency Virus (HIV), see a doctor as soon as possible.

 Alternatively you call healthdirect on 1800 022 222 or visit the Get PEP website for details on local PEP services across all states and territories.

 It is also important to be tested for HIV.
 Your doctor or sexual health clinic can order a blood test for HIV.
-They may also use a rapid test in the office that can provide a result within 10-20 minutes.
+They may also use a rapid test in the office that can provide a result within 30 minutes, but this will always need to be confirmed by laboratory tests.
 There is no home testing available in Australia yet.
 An early diagnosis can help you get the best treatment, prevent the progression to AIDS and reduce the chance of spreading the infection to others.

 Whatever type of test you have, it can take up to 24 days (and sometimes longer) following exposure for blood to show positive for infection with HIV.
 This is known as the ‘window period’.
 So you may need more than one test over time to know for sure if you do or do not have an HIV infection.
 It is important to use safe sex and safe injecting practices while waiting for the test results, and maintaining these practices after testing, even if you get a negative result, will reduce your risk of future exposure and infection.